Arpit-Mathur09/ATM_cpp/README.md

 - - B-Balance //balance should be integer
 > IMPORTANT
 - Less effiecinet
-due to copying the whole data the rewriting it during withdraw and deposite it become less efficient
+due to copying the whole data the rewriting it during withdraw and deposite
 - NO GUI